emmercm/www/src/blog/_resetting-working-dir-on-exit.md

 ---

-Sometimes you need change the working directory in a shell script,
+Sometimes you need change the working directory in a shell script, so you should take care to reset it back.

+Here's an example scenario: you've written a fairly complex

 ```bash
 # shellcheck disable=SC2064